 Research Conducted at Veterans Affairs (VA)

-This webpage includes guidance and instruction for specific research topics as relevant to VA policies and handbooks; however, this webpage is not meant to act as a full representation of the information in 38 CFR 16 and the VHA Handbooks.
-Investigators should consult the appropriate regulations and handbooks for full information about the requirements.
+This webpage includes guidance and instruction for specific research topics as relevant to VA policies and directives; however, this webpage is not meant to act as a full representation of the information in 38 CFR 16 and the VHA Directives.
+Investigators should consult the appropriate regulations and directives for full information about the requirements.

 Contact the VA Human Research Protection Program